sumitsahoo/img-to-video-svd/README.md

 poetry export -f requirements.txt --output requirements.txt --without-hashes
 ```

+## Environment Variable
+There are 2 environment variable you can specify
+1. REPLICATE_API_TOKEN: This is your Replicate API key
+2. GRADIO_SERVER_PORT: This is Gradio server port.
+This is optional if not specified in `launch` method.

 ## Docker

 If you are planning on deploying the app to cloud, you need a Docker image.
 To build the same use the `Dockerfile` provided.
 The multi-stage build makes sure the resulting image is smaller in size and only includes the libraries that is needed.
 Also the use of non-root user makes it more secure.<br>